 I personally like to use closed system catheters with insertion kits.
 These are sterile catheters with included supplies such as antiseptic wipes or swabs, gloves, and an underpad or drape.
 These supplies help make the process of catheterization touch-free, which may help reduce the risk of infection.

 This is much easier on you if you have to leave your home and stay at a hotel, shelter, or another place away from your own bathroom.
-I like that I can use the catheter kits even when I can’t find a wheelchair-accessible bathroom.
+I like using the catheter kits even when I can’t find a wheelchair-accessible bathroom.

 Here are a few examples of closed system catheters: